jongmoonl/rosalind_python/README.md

 [rosalind ba3g](http://rosalind.info/problems/ba3g/) - Find an Eulerian Path in a Graph
 [rosalind ba3h](http://rosalind.info/problems/ba3h/) - Reconstruct a String from its k-mer Composition
 [rosalind ba5d](http://rosalind.info/problems/ba5d/) - Find the Longest Path in a DAG
+[rosalind ba10a](http://rosalind.info/problems/ba10a/) - Compute the Probability of a Hidden Path